Hey everyone, welcome to my TedX Vienna 2019 event review.

 He almost sacrificed his eyesight during this trip.
 The temperatures were so low his right eye bulb almost froze.

-In his words: He literally felt how his sight faded into the darkness and how his eye bulb became a piece of ice.
+In his words: He felt how his sight faded into the darkness and how his eye bulb became a piece of ice.

 Luckily, it recovered a few days later thanks to the warm environment and a good dose of luck.
 So don’t panic when your eye bulb freezes, there might still a chance.